-Wondering how the examples sounds so good?
+Wondering how the examples sound so good?
 Check out my page on vinyl transfers.
 Wake Me Shake Me, by The Blues Project, is from the LP I bought at On The Corner that Jeff warned me about (above).
 Sounds pretty clean, huh?
 The last tune, by organist Jimmy Smith, was utterly destroyed.
 But I bought the LP for $2.99 because it was an early Blue Note pressing that had it been in good shape, would have cost well over $100, I believe.
 Even my software couldn’t quite clean up some of the groove distortion without overtly effecting the sound quality, but it’s a least semi-listenable now.
 My software took out some of the life that used to be there and you can still hear some grunge in the right channel.

 *I’m waiting for the new Pro-Ject RPM 1.3 Carbon to come out.
 The current 1.3’s tonearm will be replaced by a carbon fiber version.
 No other details as of yet…